KonchakivskyiDanylo/PythonForDs/README.md

   ensure you've executed the ISW scraper scripts and have the MongoDB server running.

 - `weather_analysis.ipynb` - Processes raw weather data from `data/weather.csv`, visualizes weather patterns, and
-  prepares weather features for the model.
+  prepares weather features for merging.

 - `merge_datasets.ipynb` - Combines the three preprocessed datasets along with `regions.csv`, identifies correlations
   between features, and removes unnecessary variables to create the final optimized dataset for model training.